 Using the Agent Manager Console, you can modify the default scalability multiplier setting.
-For more information about modifying global agent settings in the Agent Manager Console, see the NetlQ Agent ManagerTM User Guide.
+For more information about modifying global agent settings in the Agent Manager Console, see the NetIQ Agent Manager User Guide.

-2.10 Agent Manager Console Requirements
+Agent Manager Console Requirements

 Sentinel Agent Manager provides a Agent Manager Console based on Microsoft Management Console (MMC) technology.
 The Agent Manager Console is the central configuration point for configuration groups.
+Sentinel Agent Manager is a component of the Central Computer.
+For details about requirements, see "Central Computer System Requirements" on page 26.

 Tasks within the Agent Manager Console require your user account to be a member of the OnePointOp ConfgAdms group.
-For more information about the group membership required for particular tasks, see Section 2.11, "Understanding Sentinel Agent Manager Requirements and Permissions," on page 31.
+For more information about the group membership required for particular tasks, see "Understanding Sentinel Agent Manager Requirements and Permissions" on page 30.